 Domestic Violence Education for Kentucky Nurses

 Copyright © 2023 Wild Iris Medical Education, Inc. All Rights Reserved.

 - Describe who is affected by domestic violence.

-- Discuss the healthcare implications of domestic violence.
+- Discuss the healthcare implications and adverse effects of domestic violence.

 - Recognize the signs and symptoms of domestic violence.

 - Discuss appropriate documentation in cases of suspected domestic violence.